thelonejordan/algs4/submissions/week2.1/README.md

 Test 1a: check formatting for sample inputs from assignment specification
   % java Permutation 3 < distinct.txt
   A
-  I
-  D
+  E
+  F

   % java Permutation 3 < distinct.txt
-  E
-  C
-  I
+  F
+  A
+  H

   % java Permutation 8 < duplicates.txt
-  CC
   BB
-  AA
   BB
   BB
   BB
+  BB
   CC
-  BB
+  AA
+  CC

 ==> passed

 Test 1b: check formatting for other inputs
   % java Permutation 8 < mediumTale.txt
+  times
+  the
+  worst
   it
+  of
+  it
   was
-  the
-  the
-  foolishness
-  was
-  of
   age

   % java Permutation 0 < distinct.txt